 Rental Expenses

-Are the travel costs I incur to monitor my rental property deductible?
+Are the legal fees I paid to evict a tenant from my rental property deductible?

 CPA Answer: